GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_III.md

 # Read in the PCA Eigenvalues and Eigenvectors
 print("Read in pca.eigenval files from PLINK")
 eigenval <- read.delim("IPDGC_all_to_include_plink2.eigenval", sep ="\t", header = F, stringsAsFactors = F)
+	# If having issues reading in the eigenvalues this way, consider the following:
+		# eigenvec <- read.table("YOURFILE.eigenvec", quote="\"", comment.char="")

 # Update column names
 colnames(eigenval)[1] <- "Eigenvalues"